Here’s how to plant carrots in your garden so you can enjoy these tasty, nutritious veggies straight from the garden, as fresh as can be.

 Here’s a little info about carrots that helped us figure out our planting strategy.

-- Carrots are a cool weather crop, so it’s fine to plant them early in the spring (even before the May long weekend in Zone 2b-3).
+- Carrots are a cool weather crop, so it’s fine to plant them early in the spring (even weeks before the May long weekend in Zone 3).

 - Their seeds are small and hard to plant individually so consider broadcast seeding – that’s the technical term for sprinkling seeds over a patch rather than planting single seeds evenly spaced apart.

 - They need even soil moisture (damp not puddling) throughout germination and the early growing stage.
-Definitely critical to their growing success – water your carrot seeds regularly!
+SUPER CRITICAL – water carrot seeds consistently during the 10-14 day germination period.

 - They prefer lighter soil so the roots can grow long and straight.